ordovice/batocera-switch/README.md

 PLEASE DELETE THE FOLLOWING FILES FROM /system/configs/emulationstation
 - es_features_os.cfg
 This is in preparation for improvements coming down the road for batocera to include natural expansion of the es_features functionality.
 I have renamed the add-on file and temp file to add_feat_os and add_feat_switch.
-The es_features_switch is already set for the future now.
-When that happens, you will not need to copy the custom.sh file anymore.
+The es_features_switch is already set for V35.
+For V35+ you will not need to copy the custom.sh file anymore or the add_feat_switch.cfg file.

+Once the code/features are set for Ryujinx I will package up a V34 release and clean up the codebase.

 Special thanks for foclabroc for testing and [RGS] for controller support.